Emergency Response and Evacuation Procedures Test: Do You Know What To Do During a Community-Wide Chemical Emergency?

 Would you know what to do during a community-wide chemical emergency?

 Every year, the Madison County Emergency Management Agency/Chemical Stockpile Emergency Preparedness Program (EMA/CSEPP) conducts a community-wide disaster exercise.
 This exercise is evaluated by the Federal Emergency Management Agency (FEMA) and it is meant to test emergency response and evacuation protocols within and around Madison County.
-Eastern Kentucky University participates in the exercise, by convening our Crisis Management Team, and discussing emergency operations, in a manner that normally does not affect the typical operations of the University.
-We plan to continue our participation, by encouraging everyone, who is able and willing, to review and consider how you would protect yourself during a CSEPP emergency.
+Eastern Kentucky University participated in the exercise, by sending our Environmental Health & Safety team to liaise with the Madison County Emergency Operations Center, and on the Richmond Campus, by convening our Crisis Management Team at our Incident Command Center, and discussing emergency operations and decision making, in a way that did not affect the typical educational operations of the University.
+We continued our participation, also, by encouraging everyone, who was able and willing, to review and consider how they would protect themselves during a CSEPP emergency.

 The Chemical Stockpile Emergency Preparedness Program is a joint venture between the United States Army and the Federal Emergency Management Agency to assist state and local governments to improve emergency planning and preparedness in communities near chemical weapons storage sites.